luhmann/redis-casper/README.md

 You need casperjs and it should have been installed as `node_module` but might not find phantomjs where it expects it.
-If that is the case take a look at the output of `npm install'.
+If that is the case take a look at the output of `npm install`.
 It should say something like

 > Phantomjs binary available at /Users/jfd/Dev/redis-casper/node_modules/casperjs/node_modules/phantomjs/lib/phantom/bin/phantomjs